dangoslen/dangoslen-me-site/content/blog/our-obsession-with-patterns.md

 ---
 path: /our-obsession-with-patterns
 date: 2021-02-11T14:53:06.103Z
-title: Our Obsession With Patterns
+title: Our (over) Obsession With Patterns
-description: "And why it might be too much. "
+description: Why I think we use patterns too much as the solution to all problems rather than what they were designed for.
 ---
 Learning patterns have become a core aspect for many people on their journey to becoming a software engineer.
 Articles and articles have been written about patterns and how to apply them.
 Courses, youtube videos, and GitHub repos all exist to help engineers master the power of patterns.
 I've even written an article myself.